 A softly lit bedroom with layered bedding and timeless accessories brings to life the vintage cottagecore aesthetic.
 Think iron bed frames, embroidered sheets, and bedside candlelight.
 Every detail adds to the dreamlike, fairytale quality of the space.
 Books, mirrors, and floral art complete the scene.
 It’s a room meant for journaling, daydreaming, and restful sleep.

-- Furniture: ornate black wrought iron bed frame with curved headboard and scrollwork details
+- Furniture: ornate black wrought iron bed frame with curved scrollwork headboard and footboard

 13. Tattered Book Stack Corners